-The Suzuki GSX250R is a fully-faired sports bike that is available for sale in limited countries only.
-It is a fully-faired 250cc bike that has very a comfortable riding ergonomics and can be used for daily commutes.
-Here are the details about GSX250R price in India, specs, top speed, mileage, images and review.
+The Suzuki GSX250R is a fully-faired sports bike that comes with a sleek and stylish design.
+It features a twin-cylinder engine and it comes coupled to a 6-speed transmission.
+This fully-faired 250cc bike has very comfortable riding ergonomics.
+Below you can check the GSX250R price in India, specs, mileage, top speed, images, and colours.

 Colours & Images